lithic-com/lithic-node/README.md

 ### Timeouts

-Requests time out after 80 seconds by default.
-You may pass a timeout option when instantiating the client or sending a request to override this, e.g.,
+Requests time out after 60 seconds by default.
+You may pass a `timeout` option when instantiating the client or sending a request to override this, e.g.,

 ```